 Meet the Host

 Marvin Kalb is the Edward R. Murrow Professor Emeritus at Harvard University’s Kennedy School of Government.
-He is also a senior advisor to The Pulitzer Center on Crisis Reporting.
+He is also a nonresident senior fellow with the Brookings Institution.
 He has served as moderator of The Kalb Report public broadcasting series since 1994.

 In a distinguished 30-year broadcast career at CBS News and NBC News, he was Chief Diplomatic Correspondent, Moscow Bureau Chief, and moderator of Meet the Press.
 He later served as founding director of Harvard’s Shorenstein Center on Media, Politics, and Public Policy, and has lectured at many universities, here and abroad.

 Among his many honors are two Peabody Awards, the DuPont Prize from Columbia University, the 2006 Fourth Estate Award from the National Press Club and more than a half-dozen Overseas Press Club awards.